 GLAMI Hits the Airwaves!

 During COVID-19, everyone has had to learn new ways to keep going on with life, while taking precautions against the virus.
 This includes individuals, institutions, and organizations, such as Girls Livelihood and Mentorship Initiative (GLAMI, formerly AfricAid TZ).
 GLAMI learned that it is critical to continue providing Tanzanian girls with the expert leadership and life skills training that GLAMI is known for.
-To do this, we created an ongoing radio program, which launched on August 22, 2020.
+To do this, GLAMI created an ongoing radio program, which launched on August 22, 2020.
+Funding for this radio program was provided by the Australian Volunteers Program, funded by the Australian Government, to which we are deeply grateful.

 When schools in Tanzania reopened after a three-month closure, we knew that the students would have a lot of catching up to do and we would not be able to resume the frequency of our usual after school schedule.
 After communicating with the Head of Schools, we prioritized academic progress and came up with a new plan to see our Kisa Project and Binti Shupavu Scholars just twice a month.
 GLAMI staff discussed and formulated new ways to deliver our life changing curriculum.